The eye drops keep my eye pressure low

 “Staying active helped me feel a bit less anxious about the possibility of going blind and the disease progressing.”

-I first noticed a change in my eyesight when I was doing heavy garden work: everything became blurry.
-I generally didn’t feel well at the time, so I went to see a doctor.
-The first eye specialist I saw didn’t realize it was glaucoma.
+I first noticed problems with my eyes when I was working hard in the garden one time: Things started looking blurry.
+I generally felt unwell at the time, too, so I went to the doctor.
+The first eye doctor I saw didn’t realize it was glaucoma.
 The disease was eventually diagnosed by another doctor in 1988.

 Using eye drops regularly lowered the pressure in my eye, and I no longer had blurred vision.
 I use eye drops all the time.
 That was a problem at first: 20 years ago there weren’t many different kinds of eye drops, and the few that were available back then were often not well tolerated.
 Luckily that’s changed in the last 10 years or so.
 I get by fine with my eye drops now.
 They keep my eye pressure low so I haven’t needed surgery so far.

-I use the drops several times a day and it’s become part of my daily routine.
+I use the drops several times a day.
+It’s part of my daily routine.
 It’s important to use them regularly and not to forget them.
-But that works out quite well now that it’s part of my everyday life.
+But that works out quite well now that it’s part of my routine.
 I hardly ever forget to use them.
 You have to remember to take them with you when you’re out and about or on vacation.
 It’s a good idea to get a prescription from a doctor before you go, just in case.

 My family wasn’t as understanding about my diagnosis as I’d hoped.
 That’s maybe because an eye disease isn’t something other people can see and understand, like a broken leg or something.
 I feel like there’s a huge difference between experiencing an eye condition yourself and only knowing about it in theory.